erikandersson96/portfolio-project-three/README.md

 1. Click create repository.
 1. **Remember** to use the `commit` commands that I explained above so your hard work doesn't get lost if anything happens to Gitpod.

+#### Forking GitHub Repository

+Forking a Github repository is the process of making a copy of someone else repository and add your own changes to it without changing the original, the original repository is known as "upstream repository".
+I will explain the process of forking down below:

+1. Go to the Github page that hosts the repository you wish to fork.
+1. In the top-right corner of the page there is a button that says `"Fork"`.
+1. Click this button.
+1. This creates a copy of that repository to your Github home page.
+You can submit and receive changes to your copy by using pull requests and/or syncing with the original upstream repository.

+This instructions were taken from [Github - Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

+#### Cloning GitHub Repository

+Cloning a repository inolves making a full copy of a repository on your local machine.
+This allows you to work on the code easier.
+Changes can be pushed back up to the Github site or changes from other sources pulled to your local copy.
+I will explain how to clone down below:

+1. Go to the repository page on Github.
+1. Above the file list click on the green button that says `"Code"`.
+1. You can choose to download a zip file of the repository, to unpack it on your local machine and open it in your IDE.
+1. Clone using HTTPS by copying the URL under the HTTPS tab.
+1. Open a terminal window, set current directory to the one you want to contain the clone from.
+1. Type `git clone` and paste the URL copied from the Github page.
+1. The repository clone will now be created on your machine.

+This instructions were taken from [Github - cloning a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ## Support